AhmedByte/Customer-Review/README.md

 Notes

-The app uses T5-small Transformer for summarization; it runs on CPU and may be slower for very large datasets.
+The app uses T5-small Transformer for summarization; it may be slower for very large datasets if you use the CPU.

 Sentiment prediction models include Logistic Regression, Naive Bayes, and ANN (Neural Network).